TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 **How to Contact Us**

 *   If you have a technical or general support question, please visit http://support.microsoft.com/ to learn more about Microsoft Support offerings.
-*   If you have a Windows Live password question, please visit Live Help.
+*   If you have a Microsoft account password question, please visit Microsoft account support.
-*   For general Microsoft privacy issues, please contact us by using our Web form.
+*   If you have a general privacy question, or a question for the Chief Privacy Officer of Microsoft, please contact us by using our Web form.

-Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052 USA \* 425-882-8080
+    *   By mail:  Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052 USA
+    *   By Phone: 425-882-8080

 To find the Microsoft subsidiary in your country or region, see http://www.microsoft.com/worldwide/.